You are here

 07/29/2024 04/01/2024 Ongoing Transportation, Department of Transportation project, grant, or loan of at least $15 million State Route 162 Center Turn Lane Planning and Pre-design Study SR 162 is an important north-south link through east Pierce County.
 It moves people and goods and connects the cities of Sumner and Orting, and the Orting Valley.
 This study will use data to develop recommendations that will help improve safety, access, and mobility.
 During the study, WSDOT will work with local community representatives and government leaders.
 Recommendations published in the final study report will be used to pursue funding for design and construction.
 TBD Ongoing

-07/25/2024 07/25/2024 Ongoing Commerce, Department of Agency-request legislation Victims of Crime Act Stabilization OCVA’s most significant resources for crime victims in Washington is tied to federal funding associated with the Victims of Crime Victim’s Act (VOCA).
+07/25/2024 07/25/2024 09/23/2024 Commerce, Department of Agency-request legislation Victims of Crime Act Stabilization OCVA’s most significant resources for crime victims in Washington is tied to federal funding associated with the Victims of Crime Victim’s Act (VOCA).
 Federal VOCA Assistance funds have been declining and, in response, the state has provided supplemental funds that will expire on June 30, 2025.
 We are anticipating a very severe “funding cliff” for WA state if both state supplemental funds go away and federal VOCA funds are reduced as projected.
 Washington state needs a sustainable solution to maintain VOCA infrastructure and ensure access to services for victims/survivors.
-Advisory Groups Email comments Listening Sessions (as host) Surveys Draft EJA posted for public comment at the link below Ongoing
+Advisory Groups Email comments Listening Sessions (as host) Surveys Draft EJA posted for public comment at the link below Completed

-Reentry Council ARL It's ongoing
+Reentry Council Changes - Agency Request Legislation It's ongoing

 07/19/2024 04/17/2024 Ongoing Agriculture, Department of Significant legislative rules Amending chapter 16-752 WAC, by adding species to the prohibited plants list.
 Adds additional species to the noxious weed seed and plant quarantine, which would prohibit their sale and distribution.
 Members of the public can direct their comments on this significant agency action to envjustice@agr.wa.gov.
 Community engagement, particularly for any communities identified as overburdened for this significant agency action, will also occur as part of the development of the environmental justice assessment.
 Ongoing